Utility Industry Training: General Education

 EnergyU Course Library

-Use as part of new employee orientation, and to train and test personnel on how the energy delivery industry works.
+Use these utility industry training courses as part of new employee orientation, and to train and test personnel on how the energy delivery industry works, specifically when it comes to electricity, natural gas, HDD, and cross bores.

 Courses